Blossom Metevier

 Blossom Metevier, Stephen Giguere, Sarah Brockman, Ari Kobren, Yuriy Brun, Emma Brunskill, Philip S. Thomas

-Advances in Neural Information Processing Systems (NeurIPs 2019)
+Advances in Neural Information Processing Systems (NeurIPS 2019)

 Abstract | Paper